-- 1. Support schools in responding to COVID-19 - 2.
-Support schools experiencing lower student outcomes - 3.
-Offer credit recovery options and summer camps for students who need help in meeting the state graduation requirements - 4.
-Support a countywide transition assessment for high school students with special needs - 5.
-Provide career preparation opportunities for students - 6.
-Respond to Macomb County's expanding diverse population needs - 7.
-Respond to the impact of Macomb County's decline in student enrollment during the pandemic - 8.
-Assist local districts in the implementation of the Michigan Standards curriculum - 9.
-Provide alternative pathways for student learning - 10.
-Continue to support countywide and innovative and collaborative programs, such as the International Baccalaureate (IB) and the Early College programs - 11.
-Continue to increase the capacity of the Great Start Readiness Program - 12.
-Provide Early On Services throughout the county for young children from birth to three years of age - 13.
-Offer social emotional/mental health supports - 14.
-Offer school safety support - 15.
-Expand our use of student data management tools to analyze student achievement and performance - 16.
-Explore the impact on county resources and programs and develop responses to recent legislative changes pertaining to charter and cyberschools
+- 1. Support schools in responding to school disruption - 2.
+Implement Grow Your Own Program to respond to employee shortages - 3.
+Support schools demonstrating lower student outcomes - 4.
+Offer credit recovery options and summer camps for students who need help in meeting the state graduation requirements - 5.
+Provide summer learning opportunities for students with an IEP who will be entering 1st-9th grade in the fall - 6.
+Support a countywide transition assessment for high school students with special needs - 7.
+Provide career preparation opportunities for students - 8.
+Respond to the needs of Macomb County's expanding diverse population - 9.
+Respond to the impact of Macomb County's decline in student enrollment during the pandemic - 10.
+Assist local districts in the implementation of the Michigan Standards curriculum - 11.
+Provide alternative pathways for student learning - 12.
+Continue to support countywide and innovative and collaborative programs, such as the International Baccalaureate (IB) and the Early College (ECM) programs - 13.
+Continue to increase the capacity of the Great Start Readiness Program - 14.
+Provide Early On Services throughout the county for young children birth to three years of age - 15.
+Offer social emotional/mental health supports - 16.
+Offer school safety support - 17.
+Assist local districts with the multitude of compliance, data submissions, and federal and state regulations - 18.
+Assist districts with the multitude of compliance, data submissions, and federal and state regulations - 19.
+Support local districts in financial stress - 20.
+Maintain the completed countywide fiber optic network, which provides technology support and access to worldwide educational resources - 21.
+Support and maintain PowerSchool, our countywide student management system - 22.
+Support and maintain PowerSchool Special Education (PSSE), the county's special education management system - 23.
+Implement strategies in the MISD School Improvement Plan

-- 17. Assist local districts with the multitude of compliance, data submissions, and federal and state regulations - 18.
-Support local districts in financial stress - 19.
-Maintain the completed countywide fiber optic network, which provides technology support and access to worldwide educational resources - 20.
-Support and maintain Power School, our countywide student management system - 21.
-Support and maintain Power School Special Education (PSSE), the county's special education management system - 22.
-Implement strategies in the MISD School Improvement Plan - 23.
-Renovate four existing MISD schools to better service special education students - 24.
-Explore options to accommodate the growing needs of our severely cognitively impaired, severely multiply impaired, and autistic population - 25.
-Explore site improvement options at three of our sites - 26.Expand Educational Service Center training rooms and workspace to meet the expanding needs of students and management - 27.
-Maintain our financial strength to ensure we do not have billbacks to local schools for special education students attending center programs through the 2022-2023 school year
+- 24. Continue to support the work of the School Finance Research Collaborative (SFRC) - 25.
+Renovate four existing MISD schools to better service special education students - 26.
+Explore options to accommodate the growing needs of our severally cognitive, severally multiple impaired, and autistic population - 27.
+Explore site improvement options at three of our sites - 28.
+Expand Educational Service Center training rooms and workspace to meet the expanding needs of students and management - 29.
+Maintain our financial strength to ensure we do not have billbacks to local schools for special education students attending center programs through the 2023-2024 school year

-Publication of this financial report, prepared by the business office, concludes the financial reporting program for the 2021-2022 fiscal year.
-It was a challenging and rewarding year for the Intermediate School District, and we would like to commend our dedicated staff for their efforts in providing leadership and services to our 21 constituent districts, 16 academies, and the 121,000 public school students throughout the county.
+Publication of this financial report, prepared by the business office, concludes the financial reporting program for the 2022-2023 fiscal year.
+It was a challenging and rewarding year for the Intermediate School District, and we would like to commend our dedicated staff for their efforts in providing leadership and services to our 21 constituent districts, 17 academies, and approximately 120,000 students throughout the county.